evildmp/C-is-for-Camera/docs/explanation.rst

   * In A (auto-exposure shutter-priority mode) the exposure system responds accurately to ambient light.
   * In A mode, aperture is determined by the available light.
+  * In A mode, you can't take a photo unless the exposure is in range.
   * The exposure indicator shows the auto-exposure aperture.
+  * The exposure indicator reports "Under" and "Over" appropriately.
   * The metering system only works when there is a battery installed.
   * You can't get a meter reading with the lens cap on.